Brazil races to save flood victims as storm death toll rises

 "It floods every year, at least once.
 But this year it is already the third," Nicellio Ramos, 52, from Duque de Caxias, told AFP.

-Four of the deaths in Rio state occurred when the storm caused a house to collapse in the city of Petropolis, 70 kilometers inland from the capital.
+Four of the deaths in Rio state occurred when the storm caused a house to collapse in the city of Petropolis, 70 kilometers (45 miles) inland from the capital.

 Search teams rescued a girl buried for more than 16 hours there.
 Her father, who was found dead next to her on Saturday, had "heroically protected the girl with his body," a neighbor told AFP.